 § 17 Result

-The result of the Elite Men category will compose of the Super Final of top 30 (plus “protected” riders) and the Small Final result.
-The ranking is determined by the places of the riders.
-That means, the sheet of the Small Final will be inserted behind the riders of the Super Final.
-Therefore the best ranked rider of the Small Final will be placed as the rank number of participants of the Super Final plus one.
+The result of the Elite Men category will consist of the Super Final of the top 30 (plus "protected" riders) and the Small Final result.
+The ranking is determined by the positions of the riders.
+That means the sheet of the Small Final will be inserted behind the riders of the Super Final.
+Therefore, the best ranked rider of the Small Final will be placed as the rank number of participants of the Super Final plus one.

 § 18 Awards Ceremony

-The first five riders will be honoured with a ceremony, 30 min after the race.
-Riders not present for the awards ceremony will forfeit trophies and/or prizes.
+The first five riders will be honored with a ceremony 30 minutes after the race.
+A subsequent handing out of trophies or prizes is excluded.

-Whilst attending the podiums, all riders must wear their race kit or a copy of (jersey and trousers/pants).
+While attending the podiums, all riders must wear their race kit or a copy of it (jersey and trousers/pants).

-Prize money will be paid directly after the ceremony on presentation of a valid licence at the organization office, in local currency.
+Prize money will be paid directly after the ceremony on presentation of a valid license at the organization's office in local currency.
 The organization is not responsible for paying the prize money at a later date.

-Prize money for the Elite Men and Elite Women classes are paid according to the UCI provisions.
+Prize money for the Elite Men and Elite Women classes is paid according to UCI provisions.

 |Rank||Elite Men||Elite Women||

 ||100 €||100 €||200 €|